MohammadHosseinKv/Tetris-w-Digital-Logic/README.md

 **AddScore:**
 - The AddScore signal becomes active (1) whenever the player successfully clears a complete row of lights.
-- Further details about this signal are provided in the [Gaining Score](#gaining-score) section.
+- Further details about this signal are provided in the [Score Calculation and Row Clearing Mechanism](#score-calculation-and-row-clearing-mechanism) section.

 **Operation:**
 - Counter A increments each time it receives an AddScore pulse.